-First Class.
+First day of class.

-- Read and sign the class contract (see Handouts section of class web page) - Email required contact information to Dr. Halbert at hhalbert@mc3.com.
-Download and use document template from Blackboard in the handouts section. - Read and mark the following handouts (located in Course Documents of class web page): - o "How to Really Read this Book"-Frechie, Halbert, McCormick - "First They Changed My Name"-Caffilene Allen - "The Sanctuary of School"-Lynda Barry - "The First Major Turning Point" -Malcolm X - "I Just Wana Be Average"-Mike Rose - Chapters VI and VII of The Narrative of the Life of Frederick Douglass, an American Slave, Written by Himself. - "Theme for English B"-Langston Hughes - "The Conversion of the Jews"-Philip Roth
+- Read the instructions and complete the Contact Information (in Handouts section).

+- Read the instructions and complete the Student Contract (in Handouts section).

+- Read the instructions and complete the "Introduce Yourself" assignment in the Assignments section.

+- Read and mark the following handouts (located in Course Materials of class web page):

+- o "How to Really Read this Book"-Frechie, Halbert, McCormick

+- "First They Changed My Name"-Caffilene Allen

+- "The Sanctuary of School"-Lynda Barry

+- "The First Major Turning Point" -Malcolm X

+- "I Just Wana Be Average"-Mike Rose

+- o Chapters VI and VII of The Narrative of the Life of Frederick Douglass, an American Slave, Written by Himself.

+- o "Theme for English B"-Langston Hughes

+- o "The Conversion of the Jews"-Philip Roth

-- o "Honor Bound"-Joseph Steffan - Read and mark the selection from Trevor Noah's Born a Crime - Last day to Add Courses without Faculty Signature
+- o "Honor Bound"-Joseph Steffan

+- Born a Crime-Trevor Noah

+- Last day to add without faculty signature.